Visa: Working Holiday Visa

-The Working Holiday schemes are designed to promote international interaction and enhance friendly relationships between Japan and partner countries/regions by providing opportunities for the young people to deepen their understanding about partner countries/regions.
+The Working Holiday schemes are designed to promote international interaction and enhance friendly relationships between Japan and partner countries/regions by providing opportunities for young people to deepen their understanding about partner countries/regions.

 Working Holiday participants are allowed to work for a certain period of their stay in order to cover the cost of travel funds to travel and stay in partner countries/regions.

-This programme is not designed for persons who mainly intend to work.
+This programme is NOT designed for persons who mainly intend to work.
 The applicant's primary purpose of stay should be to "holiday" in Japan.

 Those who intend primarily to work cannot apply for this visa.